Afghanistan announces ceasefire with Taliban for Eid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Kabul -Afghanistan announced Thursday a week-long ceasefire with the Taliban for Eid, the holiday that caps off Ramadan, though operations against other groups including Islamic State will continue.
+KABUL: Afghanistan announced Thursday an apparently unilateral ceasefire with the Taliban for Eid, the holiday that caps off Ramadan, though operations against other groups including Islamic State will continue.

-The ceasefire, which would bring some welcome relief to war-weary civilians, will last "from the 27th of Ramadan until the fifth day of Eid-al-Fitr," President Ashraf Ghani tweeted from an official account, indicating it could run from June 12-19.
+The week-long ceasefire, which was backed by the US and would bring some welcome relief to war-weary civilians, will last "from the 27th of Ramadan until the fifth day of Eid-al-Fitr", President Ashraf Ghani tweeted from an official account, indicating it could run from June 12-19.

-It was not immediately clear if the Taliban would agree to the ceasefire, which would be the first during Eid since the US invasion in 2001.
+It was not immediately clear if the Taliban would agree to the ceasefire, the first during Eid since the US invasion in 2001.

 "We are checking with our officials regarding the ceasefire announcement," Taliban spokesman Zabihullah Mujahid told AFP.